ltrgoddard/thesis/temp.markdown

 the selection of a period other than 1955–75 for contextual analysis—say, the period from the publication of *Poems* in 1982 to Prynne’s retirement from academic life in 2005—have necessitated a different structuring force?
-What, moreover, is obscured by the structure that has emerged?
-The type of poetic inheritance which it is possible to extrapolate from the good scientist trope is, for one thing, entirely androcentric: descent is based structurally on the male side of the reproductive process, with almost no regard for the female.[^500] Any conception of poetic creation based even metaphorically on a ‘natural’ view of sexual reproduction is also heteronormative.
+What is obscured by the structure that has emerged?
+The type of poetic inheritance which it is possible to extrapolate from the good scientist trope is, for one thing, entirely
+androcentric: descent is based structurally on the male side of the reproductive process, with almost no regard for the female.[^499] Any conception of poetic creation based even metaphorically on a ‘natural’ view of sexual reproduction is also heteronormative.
 To raise these issues is not simply to nitpick from a more enlightened cultural-historical position.
-It is not clear that poets’ thinking about poetry can be placed on an (ideally) ever-advancing political timeline, and even if it could it is not obvious that any advance which would afford the contemporary critic a privileged vantage point has in fact taken place.
+It is not clear that poets’ thinking about poetry can be placed on an ever-advancing political timeline, and even if it could it is not obvious that any advance which would afford the contemporary critic a privileged vantage point has in fact taken place.
 What is clear is that androcentrism and heteronormativity are recognisable parts of Prynne’s thinking about aesthetic practice in this period—broadly encapsulated in the good scientist trope described at the end of Chapter 3—rather than unfortunate aberrations to be explained away.
 To put it plainly, when in the 1950s, ’60s and early ’70s Prynne refers to ‘the poet’, this idealised figure is more or less implicitly a heterosexual man.

 ![Appearances of ‘man’ per 1,000 lines in *Force of Circumstance* (1962) and *Poems* (2005)](figs/man.png){\#fig:man}